beakerbrowser/beakerbrowser.com/_docs/technology.md

 category: Documentation
 ---

-Beaker's primary technology is the [Dat Protocol](http://dat-data.com), created by a [team of open-source engineers](http://dat-data.com/team) and funded with a grant by the Knight Foundation.
+Beaker's primary technology is the [Hyperdrive Protocol](https://github.com/datproject/docs/blob/master/docs/hyperdrive_spec.md), created by the [Dat Project's team of open-source engineers](http://dat-data.com/team) and funded with a grant by the Knight Foundation.
 Their mission is to provide the infrastructure and tools to share data, with a special focus on the sciences.
 [Read more at their website](http://dat-data.com).